Medical and Health Services Manager – Health Administrator

 Health Services Manager Specializations & Degree Types

-Degree programs for health services managers are available at both the undergraduate and graduate levels.
+Degree programs for health services managers are available at undergraduate and graduate levels.
 For undergraduates, relevant degree programs may be in healthcare administration, health services management, or health services administration.
 At the graduate level, one can pursue a master’s in healthcare administration (MHA), a master’s of public health (MPH), or even a master’s of business administration (MBA) with a focus in healthcare.

-Some schools may offer accelerated bachelor’s to master’s programs which can help a student earn both degrees in a shorter period of time (and for less money) than if they were earned separately.
+Some schools may offer accelerated bachelor’s to master’s programs, which can help a student earn both degrees in a shorter period of time (and for less money) than if they were earned separately.

 In both undergraduate and graduate programs, students may have the option to specialize by adding a relevant concentration.
 These vary widely from program to program but may include focuses in finance; care coordination; health information management; policy and compliance; or personnel management.